-Figures 5, 6, and 7 show the results for 3 DA-MDS runs with 100K, 200K, and 400K data points.
-Note, 400K run was done with less number of iterations than 100K and 200K to save time.
+Figures 5, 6, and 9 show the results for 3 DA-MDS runs with 100K (2E10 bytes), 200K (4E10 bytes), and 400K (1.6E11 bytes) data points.
+Note, with $O(N^2)$ runtime, 400K tests take 4 times that of 200k, hence these were done with less number of iterations to meet HPC resource allocation times.
+This does not affect performance characteristics in anyway as each iteration is independent and the number of iterations determine only the accuracy of results.
 The green line is for SPIDAL Java with shared memory intra-node messaging, zero GC, and cache optimizations.
 The blue line is for Java and OpenMPI with shared memory intra-node messaging and zero GC, but no cache optimizations.
 The red line represents Java and OpenMPI with no optimizations.
-The default implementation (red line) could not handle 400K points on 48 nodes, hence, it is not shown in Figure 7.
+The default implementation (red line) could not handle 400K points on 48 nodes, hence, it is not shown in Figure 9.

 Patterns on the X-axis of the graphs show the combination of threads (T), processes (P), and the number of nodes.
-The total number of cores per node was 24 (12 on each socket), so the Figure 5 through 9 show all possible combinations that give 24-way parallelism per node.
-These tests used process pinning to avoid the Operating System (OS) from moving processes within a node, which would diminish data locality benefits of allocated buffers.
-The number of cores pinned to a process was 24/P and any threads within a process were also pinned to a separate core.
-OpenHFT Thread Affinity [13] library was used to bind Java threads to cores.
-OpenMPI has a number of allqather implementations and these were using the linear ring implementation of MPI allgatherv as it gave the best performance.
-The Bruck [2] algorithm, which is an efficient algorithm for all-to-all communications, performed similarly but was slightly slower than the linear ring for these tests.
+The total number of cores per node was 24 (12 on each socket), so the Figure 5 through 8 show all possible combinations that give 24-way parallelism per node.
+OpenMPI has a number of allgather implementations and these were using the linear ring implementation of MPI allgatherv as it gave the best performance.
+The Bruck [2] algorithm, which is an